Session (Presbyterianism): Organization

-Kirk Sessions remain the first court of the presbyterian church.
-They are under the jurisdiction of the presbytery of the bounds to which they commission the minister and at least one ruling elder.
-The minister is not a member of the congregation but of the presbytery, thus he or she is under the spiritual oversight of the presbytery.
+The Kirk Session remains the first court of the Presbyterian Church.
+It is under the jurisdiction of the presbytery of the bounds to which they commission the minister and at least one ruling elder.
+The minister is a member of the presbytery rather than the congregation and is, therefore, under the spiritual oversight of the presbytery.
 The members of the congregation, including the ruling elders, are under the spiritual oversight of the Kirk Session.

-This is a practical manifestation of the Protestant doctrine of the priesthood of all believers and as all elders are ordained, some to rule and others to teach, the Moderator of the Kirk Session sits as a chairman of the elders primus inter pares.
+This is a practical manifestation of the Protestant doctrine of the priesthood of all believers, and as all elders are ordained, some to rule and others to teach, the Moderator of the Kirk Session sits as a chairman of the elders primus inter pares.

 Clerk of Session

 The person who takes minutes for the Session and maintains all of the church's ledgers of membership, births, baptisms, deaths, and elders is known as the Clerk of Session.
 However, the role takes on a special significance well beyond its stated duties.
 In leadership and influence across the congregation, the Session Clerk is a partner with the Minister and often speaks for the Congregation and Elders in offering words of guidance and encouragement to the Minister as well as being the key to marshalling resources and support to implement the Minister's projects.